mila-iqia/ansible-role-clockwork/README.md

       remote_hostname:
       remote_path:

+      # Port used for remote fetching
+      ssh_port: 22

       # The interval at which to fetch stats, in minutes.
       # Must be one of 1, 2, 3, 4, 5, 6, 10, 12, 15, 20, 30
       remote_interval: 10